PlanEnergi is part of the consortium behind the FLEXYNETS project, which ends in 2018.

 FLEXYNETS Substations: a number of substation configurations that are suitable for the concept of FLEXYNETS will be defined, simulated and tested.

-FLEXYNETS Control: Development of low-level control strategies for prosumers’ substations, including the FLEXYNETS-Loop control together with development of high-level control strategies for management of the DHC network at centralized level and development of a strategy for integrating the devised DHC networks with the electric and the gas networks.
-Besides this specific software will be elaborated and tested in a DHC pilot.
+FLEXYNETS Control: Development of low-level control strategies for prosumers’ substations, including the FLEXYNETS-Loop control together with development of high-level control strategies for managing the DHC network at centralized level and development of a strategy for integrating the devised DHC networks with the electric and the gas networks.
+Furthermore, this specific software will be elaborated and tested in a DHC pilot.

 FLEXYNETS Planning: based on the different analysis in the project, recommendations for the replication of such systems will be provided.
 The recommendations will be made public available via a pre-design tool uploaded on the project website.

 FLEXYNETS Trading: Among other inputs, the technical challenges will address the issue of net metering systems with particular focus on the cost benefit trade-off of their use for thermal applications.
-Also, trading policies assessment from the investigation of best practices on incentive schemes and regulations are included.
+Also included is assessment of trading policies from the investigation of best practices on incentive schemes and regulations .
 The national, regional and local levels will be investigated at least across the four EU countries represented by the project partners (Italy, Germany, Denmark and Spain).

-In WP2 concerning assessment of combinations of energy sources and sinks, PlanEnergi is responsible of the evaluation of centralized and diffused storages.
-Here 3 different possible options are studied, taking into account their advantages and disadvantages:
+In WP2 concerning assessment of combinations of energy sources and heat/cold sinks, PlanEnergi is responsible of the evaluation of centralized and dispersed storages.
+Here three different possible options are studied, taking into account their advantages and disadvantages:

 - Centralized “daily” water storages